jerrylin96/jerrylin96.github.io/_pages/cv.md

 Service and leadership
 =======
+- Ran a [$50,000 Kaggle competition](https://www.kaggle.com/competitions/leap-atmospheric-physics-ai-climsim) on the ClimSim dataset
+- Co-organized a [Machine Learning for Earth System Modeling (ML4ESM) Workshop](https://leap-stc.github.io/ml4esm-workshop/) at ICML in 2024
 - Core contributor and maintainer to ClimSim's GitHub repo (May 2023 - Present)
 - Professional Development Lead for the Earth System Science Department (Fall 2023 - Present)
 - Learning the Earth with Artificial Intelligence and Physics (LEAP) Parameterization Focus Group Lead (Jan 2023 - May 2023)